autonomio/autonomio/README.md

                              save_model=False)        # option to save model

-### 1.2.
-Capabilities
+### 3.2.
+Basic use

-Basically the rule is that everything that can be done now in Keras, to the extent of what are the most commonly used features by researchers in our field, can be done in a one line command.
-The other rule is that the one line command has to run with as little input as x,y and still perform.
+The other rule is that the one line command has to run with as little input as x,y and the model should still perform.
+This is not too hard as Keras has made it sure that various models work out of the box.
 So the simplest use case is:

      kuubio('feature','indepedent_var',df)

+There are a couple of very useful hidden features in inputting X.

+###### 3.2.1 Input a range of columns

+use list for a range of columns:

+     kuubio([0:300],'ind_var',df)

+###### 3.2.1 Input column labels

+     kuubio(['var1','var2'],'ind_var',df)

+### 3.3.
+Use with Text

-## 2. Solution
+## 4. Solution

 The solution consist of three primary capabilities: